 Minnesota leads the nation in food patents per capita, is fourth in food-product-related patents per capita – and has long been at the forefront of research and innovation in agriculture, food production and food safety.

 Minnesota is one of the top producers of food in the country.
-Three of the top 10 food companies in the U.S. by number of employees based here: General Mills (3,100), Cargill (3,000) and Hormel (1,000).
-Source Reference Solutions
+Three of the top 13 food companies in the U.S. by food sales are based here: General Mills, Cargill and Hormel.
+Source Food Processing's Top 100 – 2022

 - Headquarters for Fortune 500 food giants General Mills, CHS, Land O'Lakes, and Hormel

 - Cargill, the largest private company in the country by revenue, is a food company headquartered here.